The French major requires academic study in a French-speaking country of the student’s choice.

 Highlights: Homestay with Québécoise families and language and culture study with experienced, dynamic native Francophone teachers.

-Course Offerings: Students earn six credit hours toward the French major or minor.
+Students earn six credit hours toward the French major or minor.

 FREN 335: Francophone Civilization and Culture (3)

-On-site study of Québec history and culture.
+On-site study of Québec history, culture, art and politics.

 Advanced grammar and oral/written expression taught by native Francophone speakers in a university setting.